 After walking for about an hour down to the swamp, the participants gathered water.
 Then, they hiked back up to the celebration site, singing and dancing as they went.
 The event included a presentation of educational songs and drama plays by different choirs and groups of area churches.
 Volunteers instructed residents about the use and maintenance of the filters.
 Residents also witnessed the first ten families receive their filters through the project.

 In his remarks, Leon Victor Mushumba, the Water Project Manager welcomed the congregation.
 He commended the residents for their positive response and participation.

 “I am happy with the response of the residents and the commitment of new selected volunteers in Rilima.
 This shows that the people here understand the value of clean and safe water.
 And, that it is worthy to serve and work with them hand in hand,” he said.

-Mugorucyeye Cerafine, Vice President of the Church Network Committee commended the project for their tireless efforts to provide water to Rwandans.
+Mugorucyeye Cerafine is the Vice President of the Church Network Committee.
+He commended the project for their tireless efforts to provide water to Rwandans.
 “This is a wonderful move that will help to reduce water born diseases among the residents,” she said.

-Marie Chantal Muhoracyeye, a resident, said the availability of clean water in the area has been a milestone.
-“A few people with money pay Rwf200 for a 20-litre jerry can of water, or else one has to walk long distances to fetch some,” she said.
+Marie Chantal Muhoracyeye, a resident of Rilima spoke about the difficulty of accessing clean water.
+“A few people with money pay for a 20-litre jerry can of water.
+Or else one has to walk long distances to fetch some,” she said.

-Through its partnership with World Relief Rwanda and the local Rwandan churches, 20 Liters trains volunteers in health and hygiene skills and delivers clean water solutions to the most vulnerable community.
-The project has plans to distribute 2,500 water filters to residents’ homes, schools and all health centers of Rilima sector.
+In partnership with World Relief Rwanda, 20 Liters makes dirty water clean for the most vulnerable.
+The project plans to distribute 2,500 water filters to households, schools and all health centers in Rilima.

 Adapted from article written by Geoffrey Wakibi